aliceinpalth/3dfetch/README.md

 The compiled binary (lpp-3ds.elf) is already part of the repository, we strongly suggest against attempts to compile it yourself, if such necessity arises, visit the forks repository for instructions.

-Once you have all the requirements, simply run the ` build_cia.sh ` script.
+Once you have all the requirements, simply run `make` to build an installable CIA-file.
+If you wish to use 3dfetch inside your Homebrew Launcher and thus require a 3dsx file, run `make 3dsx` instead and merge the `/3ds` folder with the one found on your SD card.